davidpiegza/til/ubuntu/encrypt-home-directory.md

 Then rename the `/home/[username].[random_id]` to `/home/[username]`.

-You also need to remove the directory in `/home/.ecryptfs/[username]`.
+You also need to remove the directory `/home/.ecryptfs/[username]`.

 After a restart you should be able to login to your unencrypted account.